decentralized-identity/presentation-exchange/spec/spec.md

   provenance, identity, or status of a `Presentation Definition`.
 In this case, a `Presentation Request` that uses digital signatures may be required.
-- `domain`, `challenge`, or `nonce` - Some presentation protocols may require that presentations be unique, i.e., it should be possible for a Verifier to detect if a presentation has been used before.
+- `domain`, `challenge`, or `nonce` - Some presentation protocols may require that presentations be unique, i.e., it should be possible for a [[ref:Verifier]] to detect if a presentation has been used before.
 Other protocols may require that a presentation to be bound to a particular communication exchange, or session.
 In these cases, a `Presentation Request` that provides a `domain`,